Suno Pricing (Nov 2025): Free vs Pro vs Premier, Credits & Commercial Use

 Share your plan in the comments, test the free daily credits, and pick the Suno tier that fits your cadence

 If you publish a few times per week and want commercial rights, start with Pro.
 If your catalog or channel schedule needs more headroom, step up to Premier.
 If you only need practice or personal background tracks, stay on Basic and enjoy the daily rhythm.
-I would love to hear your use case and how you apply credits week to week, leave a comment and share your workflow so we can learn from each other.
+I’d love to hear your use case and how you apply credits week to week—leave a comment and share your workflow so we can learn from each other.

 References